justnonamenoname/lifeticle/readme.md

 **Reverse influence**

-If the lifeticle could not transmit information into the world, a person would not be able to speak about the existence of qualia.
+If the lifeticle could not transmit information to the environment, a person would not be able to speak about the existence of qualia.
-If we take the life particle and a random surrounding world that generates random sensations, there would be no reason for a positively perceived structure to develop without the life particle influencing the world.
+If you take a lifeticle and a random world around it that creates random sensations, there would be no reason why a positive-feeling structure could develop without the lifeticle's influence on the environment.
 This means that the lifeticle can influence its surroundings and transmit information.
 The influence of the lifeticle on the organism means that it affects evolution.
 Thus, evolution already includes the result of feedback influence, just as it includes pain.
 Without feedback influence, evolution could not have produced a system capable of integrating signals to generate a visual image.